replit/kaboom/doc/18-concert.md

 ## Camera positioning

-Another cool function to use in Kaboom is the `CamPos()` function.
+Another cool function to use in Kaboom is the `camPos()` function.
 Using this function, we can move the camera to focus on the player position.
 The `camScale()` can scale up on the player's position, creating a camera zoom-in effect.
 We'll add this function for when our "player" sprite collides with the "burp" sprite.

 Add the following function below `caption.paused = true` variable: